 An Advocate for Support & Change

-Racquel created Lupus In Color to cater to the needs of men, women & children of all colors of the rainbow directly affected with Lupus or indirectly effected by lupus.
+Racquel created Lupus In Color to cater to the needs of men, women & children of all colors of the rainbow directly affected by Lupus or indirectly affected by lupus.
 She never wanted anyone to feel lost as they battled lupus.